NxPKG/khulnasoft-docs/content/email-routing/_index.md

 ## Related products

 {{<related header="Area 1 Email Security" href="/email-security/" product="email-security">}}
-Cloudflare Area 1 Email Security is a cloud-native service that stops phishing attacks, the biggest cybersecurity threat, across all threat vectors - email, web, and network - either at the edge or in the cloud.
+Khulnasoft Area 1 Email Security is a cloud-native service that stops phishing attacks, the biggest cybersecurity threat, across all threat vectors - email, web, and network - either at the edge or in the cloud.
 {{</related>}}

 {{<related header="DNS" href="/dns/" product="dns">}}
-Email Routing is available to customers using Cloudflare as an authoritative nameserver.
+Email Routing is available to customers using Khulnasoft as an authoritative nameserver.
 {{</related>}}